 Board appointment 29 December 2020, elected by shareholders on 29 January 2021 and 30 November 2023 Interests in shares and options Michael has a direct interest in 2,500,000 shares and an indirect interest in a further 21,756,248 shares, 10,000,000 options and 7,210,106 performance rights through related entities Malolo Holdings Pty Ltd, Jarumitoti Superannuation Fund Pty Ltd and Jaruti Pty Ltd of which Mike is a director, shareholder and beneficiary.
-Special responsibilities Nil Directorships held in Design Milk Co Limited (ASX: DMC) other listed entities Janison Education Group Limited (ASX: JAN) during the 3 years Mad Paws Holdings (ASX: MPA) prior to the current Beamtree Limited (ASX: BMT) year Qualifications Mike is a member of the Australian Institute of Chartered Accountants (AICA) and holds a Bachelor of Arts (Accountancy).
+Special responsibilities Nil Directorships held in other listed entities during the 3 years prior to the current year Qualifications Design Milk Co Limited (ASX: DMC) Janison Education Group Limited (ASX: JAN) Mad Paws Holdings (ASX: MPA) Beamtree Limited (ASX: BMT) Chartered Accountants (AICA) and holds a Bachelor of Arts (Accountancy).
 Experience Mike Hill has more than 20 years' experience working with management teams and Boards across several industries and companies.
 Mike is the Managing Director, CIO, and a founder of the Bombora Special Investment Growth Fund.
 He was a former Investment Partner of Ironbridge from 2004 to 2014, a private equity firm with \$1.5 billion in funds under management, where he led and was involved in several transactions across a variety of industries.